Ouphix/synchro-psychotherapies/steps2.md

 There is not any NA in this file.
 Only the possible combinations are computed (eg there is not the *patient* (*pa*) in the video so, there isn't *SSI_fa_pa* signal neither any other combination with the patient).

+We can evaluate the evolution of the synchrony for a dyad or tryad through the evolution of the psychotherapy.
+Here it is represented hrough the whole therapy.
+Sometimes, there wasn't any data because the configuration didn't enable that.
+We can notice that is not obvious to evaluate and compare the synchrony of a dyad if it is alone or with other participants since the interaction could be different.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/SSImoth.jpg)

-#### 2. Automatically

-We can see that the evolution of cannabis use by F1044 is not straightforward.
+We saw that the evolution of cannabis use of F1044 is not straightforward.
 It is quite high at the beginning, decreases and then increases.
+Consequently, we couldn't evaluate of the dynamic of the synchrony could be a predictor of the psychotherapy and the consumption of cannabis since this ast dynamic wasn't clear.

-Consequently, we decided to select 4 subjects with a clear decrease of cannabis consumption.
+We decided to select 4 subjects with a clear decrease of cannabis consumption, we expected that this better dynamic could give clearer results.

 * F1002, patient, 3 videos
 * F1073, patient, 2 videos
 * F1069, patiente, 4 videos
 * F1101, patient, 3 videos

-All of them with the same therapist Mrs Bastard

-### Results
+All of them with the same therapist Mrs Bastard.
+However, we had problems with the conversion of the files from VOB to AVI.
+The number of videos from this families were much lower, to evaluate a dynamic could even more challenging.
+Since, we got a better database with less technicall problems on it and a experimental setting, we decided to switch to it to further developp the concept.

-#### Discussion
+#### Conclusion

 ##### Advantages of this database
 INCANT study was done internationally with: